novapyth/Scopulariopsis_brevicaulis/README.md

-Scopulariopsis brevicaulis - genetics and genomics resources of Scopulariopsis brevicaulis
+Scopulariopsis brevicaulis -
 -----------------
+Genetics and genomics resources of Scopulariopsis brevicaulis